sunkarisukesh/Smart-Street-Lighting-With-Solar-Energy/README.md

-# SMART-STREET-LIGHTING-WITH-SOLAR-ENERGY
+# Smart-Street-Lighting-With-Solar-Energy
-This project is based on the idea of generating energy to it's maximum efficiency and reducing the amount of energy consumption to it's minimum.
+This project is based on generating energy to its maximum efficiency and reducing energy consumption to its minimum.